Showing 27 results

 What if clarity became your edge?
 Meet Craig Frazier, the illustrator who left a thriving design firm to craft bold, timeless work seen on stamps, in airports,

 What if the strongest brand didn’t shout, but whispered, “You’re enough”?
-In this episode of Design Of, we meet Katie Norregaard (Miss Katie Sings), whose gentle, authentic approach has made her a global voice in children’s music.
-From a box of rice as a drum to a viral anthem of resilience, Katie proves that empathy, representation, and quiet consistency can build something louder than any marketing campaign.
-Her story is a reminder for creatives, educators, and leaders alike: authenticity scales, and one kind, clear voice can change everything.
+In this episode of Design Of, we meet Katie Kai, formerly Miss Katie Sings, whose authentic approach has made her a trusted voice in children’s music.
+From a box of rice as a drum to a viral anthem of resilience, Katie proves that empathy, representation, and consistency can speak louder than marketing.
+Her story reminds creatives, educators, and leaders that authenticity scales, and one kind, clear voice can change everyt

 In this episode of Design Of, design leader Doug Powell shares how building IBM’s global design program and leading at AIGA shaped his belief that design thinking is a business advantage.
 We explore why downturns are the best time to invest in innovation, how human-centered design helps leaders align teams and strategy, and why creative problem-solvers will be at the center of the next wave of AI breakthroughs.
 This is a timely conversation for executives and brand leaders on making innovation a cultural habit, and why empathy, curiosity, and collaboration are the skills every organization needs to grow.